bvallelunga/EnjoyPnd/Parse/docs/Api.Jobs.md

-authentication by using pickup and destination GeoPoints and address strings, and continuously searches in the background for the first available worker in closest proximityto this new jobs pickup site.
+authentication by using pickup and destination GeoPoints and address strings, and continuously searches in the background for the first available worker in closest proximity to this new jobs pickup site.

 ```